Skip to main content

-LLM sampling allows MCP tools to request the client’s LLM to generate text based on provided messages.
-This is useful when tools need to leverage the LLM’s capabilities to process data, generate responses, or perform text-based analysis.
+New in version: 2.0.0 LLM sampling allows MCP tools to request LLM text generation based on provided messages.
+By default, sampling requests are sent to the client’s LLM, but you can also configure a fallback handler or always use a specific LLM provider.
+This is useful when tools need to leverage LLM capabilities to process data, generate responses, or perform text-based analysis.

 Why Use LLM Sampling?